Marking Hyundai's entry into the luxury sedan market, the Genesis impresses with its overall polish and strong value.

-This reinvention scales new heights with the Hyundai Genesis, the manufacturer's first stab at the luxury car market.
-Quiet as a murmur and drenched in luxury, it offers genuine opulence at an unbelievably low price, and credibly competes with premium sedans from Japan, the U.S. and Europe.
+The reinvention of the company reached new heights with the introduction of the Hyundai Genesis sedan, the manufacturer's first stab at the luxury car market.
+Quiet on the road and drenched in luxury, it offered genuine opulence at an unbelievably low price and credibly competed with premium sedans from Japan, the U.S. and Europe.
 The warm reception and success of that sedan prompted Hyundai to spin off a separate luxury brand.
 Here's where it gets a bit confusing since that upscale brand uses the Genesis moniker.
 As such, the former Hyundai Genesis sedan became the Genesis G80, which is covered in a separate review.
-In any event, if you're in the market for a luxury sedan and want to savor all the bells and whistles without cleaning out your kids' college funds, take a look at the impressive Hyundai Genesis.
+In any event, if you're in the market for a used luxury sedan and want to savor all the bells and whistles without cleaning out your kids' college funds, we suggest you consider the impressive Hyundai Genesis.

-Current Hyundai Genesis The Hyundai Genesis is offered in two trims, 3.8 and 5.0 R-Spec, which take their names from their corresponding engines.
-The 3.8 model is powered by a 3.8-liter V6 good for 333 horsepower and 291 pound-feet of torque, while the 5.0 R-Spec model upgrades to a 5.0-liter V8 that produces 429 hp and 376 lb-ft of torque.
-All models are rear-wheel drive and use an eight-speed automatic transmission with manual shift control.
+This Genesis was offered in two trims, 3.8 and 5.0, which take their names from their corresponding engines.
+The 3.8 model is powered by a 3.8-liter V6 good for 311 horsepower; the 5.0 model upgrades to a 5.0-liter V8 that produces 420 hp.
+Both use rear-wheel drive and an eight-speed automatic transmission with manual shift control.
 Zero to 60 mph times ranged from 5.3 seconds (V8) to 6.6 seconds (V6).